dimaslanjaka/static-blog-generator/source/_posts/2017/07/jquery-tutorial-auto-hyperlinking.md

 photos:
   - https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/2048px-No_image_available.svg.png
 description: Links are found in nearly all web pages.
 Links allow users to click their way from page to page.
-excerpt: Links are found in nearly all web pages.
-Links allow users to click their way from page to page.
 ---